CALL US TODAY

 Pin nails can be made out of brass, steel, or copper and they are very easy to hammer into the wood because they don’t leave much of a mark when you’re finished using them.

 Brads are very small nails with a thin shank, typically only about 0.18 inches long, which means they can’t hold much weight by themselves.
-However, brad nails are used a lot in carpentry because they can be painted over to match the color of whatever project you’re working on and they’re great fasteners putting two pieces of wood together inconspicuously.
+However, brad nails are used a lot in carpentry because they can be countersunk below the surface and painted over to match the color of whatever project you’re working on.
+They’re also great fasteners for putting two pieces of wood together inconspicuously.

 They’re commonly used in nail guns.